iholloma/crdh/_essays/v01-17-talk-back-boards-and-text-mining.md

 themes changed significantly over time suggesting both a greater interest in such themes and broader social change.
 In the 1990s, the more common phrases used by visitors included the words "women" and "gay."
-By the late-2000s, respondents spoke of "LGBT Rights", "gay marriage", and "gender" as opposed to "women's rights" or "gay rights" and a few respondents specifically referenced transgender rights for the first time.
+By the late 2000s, respondents spoke of "LGBT Rights", "gay marriage", and "gender" as opposed to "women's rights" or "gay rights" and a few respondents specifically referenced transgender rights for the first time.
 These shifts in language resulted in curators